Skip to content

 oMLX Pricing & Plans

-oMLX operates on a freemium model, providing its core inference server functionality and optimizations for Apple Silicon Macs at no cost.
-This allows developers and researchers to leverage its advanced features, such as continuous batching and two-tier KV caching, without an initial financial investment.
-Specific premium tiers or subscription plans for advanced features, enterprise support, or managed services are not publicly detailed as of current information, but the foundational tool remains accessible.
+oMLX operates on a freemium model, providing its core local LLM inference server capabilities and optimizations for Apple Silicon Macs at no cost.
+This allows developers and researchers to leverage its advanced caching and batching features without an initial financial investment, making local AI development accessible.

 oMLX vs Competitors

-oMLX is positioned as a highly optimized, Mac-native inference server built directly on Apple's MLX framework, specifically designed to exploit the unified memory architecture of Apple Silicon.
-This specialization differentiates it from broader, cross-platform solutions by focusing on performance and efficiency within the Apple ecosystem.
+oMLX is positioned as a highly optimized, Mac-native inference server, specifically designed to exploit the unified memory architecture and MLX framework of Apple Silicon.
+This specialization differentiates it from broader, cross-platform solutions.

 1